What Does Over/Under Mean?

 You may have a strong sense of - for instance - how many points a team, or an individual player, will score in the match or in the first half or period.
 An operator like Caesars Sportsbook Massachusetts will also have an opinion, expressed as a total number.
 If you think the actual final total will be more than that figure, you bet Over; if your opinion is that it will be fewer, you bet Under.
 It really is as simple as that.

 Over/Under Bet Example for Massachusetts Bettors

 Let's look at an example of an over/under Massachusetts bet.
-When the New England Patriots face the Miami Dolphins, your sportsbook might suggest a combined points total for both sides of 44.5.
-If you fancy the Pats to let rip and win a high-scoring encounter, you will be able to bet on the Over at the best Massachusetts betting apps; if you feel it will be a low-scoring affair, the Under is the bet for you.
+When the New England Patriots face the Miami Dolphins, your sportsbook might see a combined points total for both sides of 44.5.
+If you fancy the Pats to let rip and win a high-scoring encounter, you will be able to bet on the Over at all sportsbooks; if you feel it will be a low-scoring affair, the Under is the bet for you.